1.1 In these Terms of Business (“Terms”) the following definitions apply:

 3.3 The Client accepts the Agency’s reserved statutory right to charge interest and compensation under the Late Payment of Commercial Debts (Interest) Act 1998 (together with any and all additions and/or amendments thereto) and the Late Payment of Commercial Debts Regulations 2002 (together with any and all additions and/or amendments thereto) if the Agency is not paid according to its agreed credit terms.

 3.4.
-The Client shall pay an introduction fee upon employing any Applicant Introduced by the Agency to the Client.
+The Client shall pay a minimum of 20% of the annual remuneration upon employing any Applicant Introduced by the Agency to the Client.
 The introduction fee shall be calculated with the scale below (plus VAT, at the prevailing rate) on the commencing annual salary plus weightings and similar taxable benefits.

 3.7 If the Remuneration is not ascertainable [(or agreed in accordance with clause